rmelian2014/SwipeableTableViewCell/README.md

 SwipeableTableViewCell
 ======================

+What's diffrent in this fork?
+  * It's rewritten in Swift
+  * Wraps `UIButton` with `SwipeRowAction`
+  * Allow removing button from cell
+  * Works with xib

 This is a simple class that allows swiping left and right to reveal buttons on either side of a table view cell.
 This repository contains the class and a demo of the class.
 Simply open up the project and run